 Three-quarters of people nearing retirement don’t know what income they can expect once they stop working.

-That's according to a new report from pension provider AXA Life Invest.
+That's according to a report from pension provider AXA Life Invest.

 And the same could be true of those who are saving through alternatives to pensions.